-It’s your last chance to prep your home for winter energy savings before the big freeze.
+It’s not too late to prep your home for winter energy savings.
 All it takes is several small changes to achieve big savings for you and your family.

 Capture the sun’s light and heat.
 During the day, leave your curtains and blinds open to illuminate your rooms naturally and gain warmth from the sun.
 At night, close your curtains and blinds to prevent that free heat from escaping.